cpriouzeau/meta-st-cannes2/README.md

 * rpb-weston-image-stih410-b2260.stimg
 * rpb-console-image-stih410-b2260.stimg

-where ""/dev/mmcblkX" correspond to your sdcard kernel device entry on your linux PC (ex.: /dev/mmcblk0)
+where ""/dev/sdX" correspond to your Usb Key kernel device entry on your linux PC (ex.: /dev/sdb)

 ### To boot from SDCard